nextonesfaster/website-test/content/projects/serenity.md

 +++
 title = "serenity"
-description = "a Rust library for the Discord API." weight = 2
+description = "A Rust library for the Discord API." weight = 3

 [extra]
 cmd = "cat"